June 10, 2019

 Containerization is the core enabling technology of cloud-native development.
 Similar to the way VMs abstract away your computer hardware, containers abstract away the operating system.
 This creates a standard environment that you can develop for and be confident that your code behaves the same regardless of where it’s run.
 If you migrate your application to a different server, VM, or cloud platform, you won’t experience last-minute issues because of unexpected environmental factors.

 Because of containerization, cloud-native apps support multiple programming languages.
 This makes it easier to find developers that have the right expertise for your development projects.
 Containers also make it easier to implement a microservice architecture, which simplifies code resilience, scalability, maintenance, and reuse.

 Despite all these benefits, a significant number of businesses are hesitant to take the plunge and move their applications to the cloud.
-There may be regulatory restrictions that prevent them from uploading sensitive data to datacenters outside their organization or country.
+There may be regulatory restrictions that prevent them from uploading sensitive data to data centres outside their organization or country.
 They might have niche requirements that would require granular control over their hardware infrastructure.
-Maybe they have recently invested in a new datacenter and are don’t want to scrap that investment in favor of a cloud subscription just yet.
+Maybe they have recently invested in a new data centre and are don’t want to scrap that investment in favour of a cloud subscription just yet.